 The August 2012 memorandum Grades 3-8 Mathematics Testing Program Guidance: September-to-April/May-to-June Common Core Learning Standards provides guidance on aligning standards to each time period.
-Standards designated as September-to-April will be assessed on the 2017 Grade 3 Common Core Mathematics Test.
+Standards designated as September-to-April will be assessed on the 2017 Grade 4 Common Core Mathematics Test.
 Several standards designated as Major Clusters are included in the May-to-June instructional period.
 Placing these standards in the May-to-June instructional period provides more coherent September-to-April content blocks and allows for more logical sequencing for standards that closely relate to the Major Clusters of the following year.
+Starting with the April 2013 administration, most test questions target more than one standard.
+Some questions assess an entire cluster.
+As such, many individual test questions assess Grade 4 September-to-April standards in conjunction with standards from past grades.